RedHat-UX/red-hat-design-system/docs/foundations/color/theming.md

 ### Illustrations and imagery

 Illustrations and imagery should align to the theme.
 The light theme should feature imagery with light colors and vice versa.
 Imagery with high contrast is only acceptable if it has a transparent background.
-If you cannot find theme-specific imagery, contact the Brand team <!-- what should this link to? -->.
+If you cannot find theme-specific imagery, contact the Brand team.

 {% alert title="More information" %}
 High contrast is using bright components or images in dark environments and vice versa.
 This is useful to focus attention or create visual tension.